 This template really saved us time when communicating with our smallest clients so we had more time for everyone else

 What an amazing job, you and the rest of the AMC guys are doing"

 Worth your weight in gold and you are part of our team in every shape and form and when this time passes we will celebrate together.

 You are probably never going to be able to spend enough time with your clients and team right now.
-One way of dealing with overwhelm is actually accepting your reality and being aware of what you can or can not control.
+One way of dealing with overwhelm is accepting your reality and being aware of what you can or can't control.
 And this is just the reality of the moment.
-What can help you make sure the time you do spend is productive is by adding in a structure to your day.
+What can help you make you are productive with the time you have is by adding structure to your day.

-- For the hours you are at your most productive, set these aside for your own client work, such as doing a cashflow forecast for a client.
-Do not allow yourself to get pulled into a client or staff meeting in these hours.
-Tell your team and any members of your household about these times, and that you are not to be disturbed.
+- Set aside the hours you are at your most productive for your own client work; such as doing a cashflow forecast for a client.
+Don't allow yourself to get pulled into a client or staff meeting in these hours.
+Tell your team and any family members about these times, and that you are not to be disturbed.